 Prototypes

-Finally, the last step of the UI/UX design process is developing prototypes.
+Finally, the last step of the UI/UX design strategy is developing prototypes.

 Prototypes let you simulate the user experience and the app’s entire workflow.
 That way, you get a good sense of how everything will work upon completion.